Working with Tables

 - Postgres has a built in ID generator.

-keyword tells pg that we want to generate the value automatically.
+- The SERIALkeyword tells pg that we want to generate the value automatically.

 - When we insert new rows into the table we will not add an id, it will be generated by pg.